 Black spots on the wall, an unpleasant smell and a cold, clammy feel in certain areas of the house?
 You may be experiencing an issue with damp.
 This unattractive and unwanted problem can take shape in all manner of ways so it’s worth investigating to get a hold of the scale and causes before you tackle it.
+This is where damp proofing comes in.

-At Roofing Superstore, we’ll teach you how to identify the sources of damp in your home, recommend ways you can treat them and talk you through all the various damp proofing products we offer.
+There are so many methods of damp proofing.
+We’ll cover everything from damp proof membrane to injection cream.
+Plus, teach you how to identify the sources of damp in your home, recommend ways you can treat them and talk you through all the various damp proofing products we offer.

 Table of contents: